gewarren/docs/docs/framework/winforms/controls/datagridview-control-windows-forms.md

  Describes the column types in the Windows Forms `DataGridView` control used to display data and allow users to modify or add data.

  [Basic Column, Row, and Cell Features in the Windows Forms DataGridView Control](basic-column-row-and-cell-features-wf-datagridview-control.md)
- Provides topics that describe commonly-used cell, row, and column properties.
+ Provides topics that describe commonly used cell, row, and column properties.

  [Basic Formatting and Styling in the Windows Forms DataGridView Control](basic-formatting-and-styling-in-the-windows-forms-datagridview-control.md)
  Provides topics that describe how to modify the basic appearance of the control and the display formatting of cell data.